hvpham-yorku/project-meetmerge/doc/sprint0/competition.md

 ## Conclusion

-The **Calendly Combiner** fills a critical gap in the scheduling space by automating multi-calendar availability detection.
+The **MeetMerge** fills a critical gap in the scheduling space by automating multi-calendar availability detection.
 While competitors offer partial solutions, we aim to provide an automated approach geared toward **teams, academics, and event organizers** who frequently need to schedule multi-user meetings.